GoogleChrome/developer.chrome.com/site/en/blog/fledge-service-overview/index.md

 allow custom scripts and adtech-defined code which can be run on TEEs.

-Chrome and Android will be open sourcing a Key/Value service so that adtech platforms can monitor development and potentially contribute to the codebase.
+Chrome and Android will be open sourcing a Key/Value service so that adtech platforms can monitor development and potentially contribute to the data plane’s codebase.

 Adtech platforms who have implemented the BYOS model can consider migrating to a TEE-based Key/Value service implementation while FLEDGE is still in